All Episodes

 Nobody cried racism there.

-It's it's it's motivated reasoning.
+It's motivated reasoning.

-They look at it and they say, if race is involved, then we'll make it racial, even if it's you know not clear from its face, even if it's a black cop who's involved, because that's institutionalized racism.
+They look at it and they say, if race is involved, then we'll make it racial, even if it's not clear from its face, even if it's a black cop who's involved, because that's institutionalized racism.

 tim pool